Estimated reading time: 18 minutes

-You may have seen some impossible shots in recent movies and wondered how they are possible with dolly tracks, helicopters, or other fancy filming equipment, but they were shot using drones.
+You may have seen some impossible shots in recent movies and wondered how they are possible with dolly tracks, helicopters, or other fancy filming equipment, but they were shot using drones in film making.

 That’s right, drones a recent invention, but they have become instrumental in most industries, including film making.